New Mexico Properties

 The Grants mineral belt is an approximately 100-mile-long northwesterly trending belt of

 sandstone-hosted uranium deposits that historically have been the largest producer of uranium in the United States.
-During the period of mining activity between the early 1950’s and the mid-1980’s, more than 80 underground and-open pit mines were developed and operated.
+During the period between the early 1950’s and the mid-1980’s, more than 80 underground and-open pit projects were developed and operated.
 At various times during the productive life of the belt as many as six uranium processing mills were built and operated by The Anaconda Company, Homestake Mining Company, Kerr-McGee, Phillips Petroleum, and United Nuclear.
 Historically, the Grants mineral belt was the largest source of uranium in the United States.

 Since 2007, we have scanned approximately 18,800 drill logs in order to secure the data and we plan to continue these efforts as well as begin to digitize this data to allow for analysis of drill hole information using modern resource modeling techniques.
 These logs total nearly 23 million feet of hole drilled in the 1970s and 1980s with an estimated drilling and logging replacement cost of $700 million.

-URI plans to utilize its historic exploration database to assess the projects that comprise its New Mexico resource base to determine the most economic and efficient mining method for each project and prioritize the future development of these assets as well as continue to advance uranium asset consolidation activities.
-The Company will continue to advance its discussions with entities that would benefit from the production of the uranium and continue outreach and communication efforts with the local communities, federal, State and local governments and the Navajo Nation to address legacy issues while continuing education efforts on the safety of today’s uranium mining practices with the objective of bridging the gap that currently exists between uranium mining entities and others with stakeholder interests in the State.
+URI plans to utilize its historic exploration database to assess the projects that comprise its New Mexico resource base to determine the most economic and efficient method for each project and prioritize the future development of these assets as well as continue to advance uranium asset consolidation activities.
+The Company will continue to advance its discussions with entities that would benefit from the production of the uranium and continue outreach and communication efforts with the local communities, federal, State and local governments and the Navajo Nation to address legacy issues while continuing education efforts on the safety of today’s uranium recovery practices with the objective of bridging the gap that currently exists between uranium development entities and others with stakeholder interests in the State.

 |New Mexico In-Place Non-Reserve Mineralized Material|